How To Get To Don Muang Airport From Bangkok City

 This can be done in one of two ways;

-Ask reception to assist you – they will be able to do the translation and are less likely (it’s never guaranteed) to get scammed.
+Ask reception to assist you they will be able to do the translation and are less likely (it’s never guaranteed) to get scammed.

-Just hail an available cab – you’ll know if the cab is available by seeing this in the windscreen.
+Just hail an available cab you’ll know if the cab is available by seeing this in the windscreen.
 Be sure the taxi is on a metre to ensure you get maximum value for money.

 The advantages of hailing a cab on the street and using that to get you to Don Muang Airport are;

 It’s instantaneous (stick your arm out to hail the available taxi and you’re off!)

 You can pay in cash

 The disadvantages are;

 You’ve more chance of being scammed, and there’s very little you can do in the terms of reporting the driver

 Earlier in the article in reference to getting a taxi to Don Muang Airport, I suggested that it was more convenient.
-The reason being is there is a serious lack of public transport within Bangkok serving Don Muang Airport.
+The reason being is there is a serious lack of public transport serving Don Muang Airport.

-In fact, while the taxi only took us around 50 minutes, it was expected that public transport would take us over 2 hours – and that’s if everything ran smoothly (which let’s face it, it never does) To take the train/bus to Don Muang Airport you?
+In fact, while the taxi only took us around 50 minutes, it was expected that public transport would take us over 2 hours and that’s if everything ran smoothly (which let’s face it, it never does) To take the train/bus to Don Muang Airport you?

 Use the BTS to get to Mo Chit station.
-Then use bus 29, 49, 59 – running 24/7 or A1 running between 7.00am and midnight to get to the airport. (the bus will drop you off at the other side of the airport.
+Then use bus 29, 49, 59 running 24/7 or A1 running between 7.00am and midnight to get to the airport.
+The bus will drop you off at the other side of the airport.

 While I’ve not followed this method myself.
 It’s as much as a 20 minute (2km) walk from Don Muang station to the terminal (depending on the terminal in which you are flying from)

 As a side note you can use a combination of taxi and public transport to streamline your journey from Bangkok to Don Muang Airport (or vice versa) you do this by;

 Going from your accommodation to the nearest BTS (Bangkok Sky Train) and taking the BTS to Mo Chit (the nearest BTS Station to Don Muang Airport) – The cost of which will be 30baht – 80baht per person depending on the station you’re going from/to.

-Then hailing a taxi from Mo Chit to Don Muang Airport (which should cost circa 100 baht – If they say it’s 200 or more they are lying!)
+Then hailing a taxi from Mo Chit to Don Muang Airport (which should cost circa 100 baht If they say it’s 200 or more they are lying!)